froq/docs/app/system/docs/app_repository.md

 ```

 ### Using entities
-Since all repositories come with some query and CRUD methods, it's possible to use them directly with entities without creating and user-declared methods in your repositories.
+Since all repositories come with some CRUD & query methods, it's possible to use them directly with entities without creating any (specifically declared) methods in your repositories.

 ```php
 // File: app/entity/Book.php